WayScience/gc-assayworks-bucket/README.md

 This repository uses [Terraform](https://developer.hashicorp.com/terraform/intro) to maintain cloud resources.
 See [terraform/README.md](terraform/README.md) for documentation on Terraform elements.

+## 👥 Roles

+See below for an overview of roles which are important to context for various parts of this repository.

+- __Terraform Administrator__: this role involves administrating over cloud resources created with Terraform.
+Content found under the `terraform` directory and following steps under [Tutorial: Bucket Infrastructure](#bucket-infrastructure) apply to this role.
+- __Assay.Works Data Provider__: this role involves using content under `utilties` to synchronize (add, update, or remove) data to the bucket created by a Terraform Administrator.
+Instructions specific to this role are provided under [`utilities/README.md`](utilities/README.md).

 ## 🛠️ Install

 See below for steps which are required for installation.